v1git12/News_App/README.md

 # News_App
-A news app using GoogleNews python library
+A news app using GoogleNews & Streamlit python library